 - Has morale increased or decreased?

-- Are the changes you suggested for improvement happening in a positive way, or even at all?
+- Are the changes you suggested for improvement happening in a positive way, or at all?

 - Do you notice employees quitting their jobs at a greater rate after reviews?

-If the results of your employee performance reviews leave things worse than when you found them (much like Microsoft, et. al. discovered), it’s time to make a change to your review process.
+If the results of your employee performance reviews leave things worse than when you found them, it’s time to make a change to your review process.

-Instead, reviews are critical to determining salary or wage increases, promotions, needed correction, and an overall sense of what’s happening in your work force.
-Whatever approach you take, you can’t stick your head in the sand and skip building an employee review program altogether.
-By using these eight approaches to the program you build, you’ll get solid results and treat your employees as what they really are: your most valuable asset.8 Best Practices for Building an Effective Employee Performance Review Program at Your Business Rob Wormley
+Instead, reviews are critical to determining salary or wage increases, promotions, needed correction, and an overall sense of what’s happening in your workforce.
+By using these eight approaches to your performance program, you’ll be able to treat your employees as what they really are: your most valuable asset.7 Best Practices for an Effective Employee Performance Review Rob Wormley